pdxparrot/assets/SETUP.md

     * Fix up any Grahics API issues that this might cause (generally this means disabling Auto Graphics APIs on certain platforms)
       * This seems to be unnecessary in 2022
   * Enable Static and Dynamic Batching if they aren't already
-  * Set Dedicated Server to use IL2CPP if desired
+  * Optionally set Dedicated Server to use IL2CPP
   * Verify that the Bundle Identifer is set correctly
     * com.pdxpartyparrot.{project}
   * Ensure that Graphics Jobs are enabled